 Arnaud has spent many years studying and contemplating the classics, in particular, the Shang Han Za Bing Lun, to understand the classical approach to herbal practice.
 He has an in-depth understanding not only of the formulas and their usage but the underlying theories which underpin the classical approach to Chinese medicine.

 He shares this understanding through his in-depth post-graduate training programs for Chinese herbalists, which span many years in the introductory stages and a lifetime in the mastery stages.
 Graduates of this program are recognised as Diplomates of Canonical Chinese Medicine.
+These practitioners are passionate not only about the quality of the Chinese herbs they prescribe, but also the accuracy of their prescriptions.

 This program is resemblant of the classical method of learning.
 Studying would be with a single master, allowing a more in-depth grasp of a particular school of thought.
 During this course, in-depth theory is explored and students are encouraged to attend clinical days to observe real-life case studies and calibrate their pulse-taking skills.